jameswatts/cake-toolkit/README.md

 http://example.com/ctk
 ```

-Full documentation, as well as tutorials, are also available from the [wiki](https://github.com/jameswatts/cake-toolkit/wiki) section of this repository.
+Full documentation, as well as tutorials, are also available in the [Docs](Docs/Home.md) directory of this repository.

 Performance
 -----------